 Alternatively, many hotels organize visits to the main attractions for tourists.

 Tons of people from all over China and beyond come to these caves every day.
 To avoid surprises I recommend that you go to one of the various tourist agencies spread out around the city, or at the official resale point in the middle of town, where you can buy your entrance ticket in advance: only then will you have guaranteed entry.

 This is due to a daily limit imposed on the number of visitors, which allows entrance to 6000 people a day (enormous illuminated screens indicate the number reached at that moment).
-If you want to get your ticket online, you can do so here, but the site is only in Chinese and you need to have a Chinese sim card.

 The entire ticket costs 140 yuan for Chinese citizens, including a visit to the caves, digital exhibition center (a 40-minute video is played while waiting at the entrance) and transportation from the city center to the caves.